j-ehrhardt/peppr/README.md

 ## Requirements

 Python and venv requirements cf. `peppr.yml`.
 To install the venv with Anaconda: (1) change the path in `peppr.yml` to the directory you want to install the venv.
-(2) Open the file location in your terminal and type `conda env create -f peppr.yml`.
+(2) Open the file location in your terminal and type `mamba env create -f peppr.yml`.

 ## Data